dalefrench/lambda-aggregator-pattern/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

+`npx cdk deploy RestApiExpressStepFunctionStack`

+`npx cdk deploy HttpApiExpressStepFunctionStack`

+REST API Todo

+HTTP API Todo
+- Add step function as HTTP authoriser
+- Allow for nested json to parsed in request mapping
+- Allow for output to be change to lambda output.